Michanoku/odin-battleship/README.md

 against it, as it was not a requirement and may just end up making me take too long to finish.
 If added, a bootstrap inspired off canvas could be used to show all log messages when clicking on the log, for example.

+Approach:

+At first I stuck with the TDD approach, making the tests first and then creating all the necessary classes and functions.
+Basically, I coded along with the instructions at first.
+But later, once I started getting into the interface and the CPU player and so on, I found it easier to write a function and then write the test for it.
+I may need some more practice with TDD, but it did not fit my flow well at a later point in this exercise.

+However, I also recognize that I had the most problems after starting to implement the interface, as the DOM was somewhat hard to test with when not relying on only JavaScript anymore.
+So there may also be some more to learn there.

+I think I have improved somewhat in my usage of git, but I still feel I am avoiding the more involved functions, instead of relying on them.